 It is likely that your parents or grandparents retired with a pension benefit that guaranteed a monthly check for the rest of their life.
-Times have changed, however, and most companies no longer offer traditional pension plans.
-Since the introduction of the 401k, the retirement savings burden has slowly shifted to the employee.
+Times have changed, however, and most companies no longer offer traditional pension plans; the retirement savings burden has slowly shifted to the employee.

 Creating an Income.